zahidsyed/learning-nahw-analytically/README.md

 5. You have a solid beginner vocabulary.
 Difficult sentences are translated.

 End of excerpt.
-The rest can be found in the Wiki in the [latest release.](https://github.com/zahidsyed/learning-nahw-analytically/releases/latest)
+The rest can be found in the [Wiki.](https://github.com/zahidsyed/learning-nahw-analytically/tree/main/pdf)

 # This is a work in progress